Police: Man broke into Taylor Swift’s home, took off shoes

 Westerly police who responded to the home just after 5 p.m.
 Friday found 26-year-old Richard Joseph McEwan inside.

-Lacey says his officers have had to deal with several suspicious people at the singer’s home, but this is the first time he remembers someone making it inside.
+Lacey said his officers have had to deal with several suspicious people at the “Lover” singer’s home, but this is the first time he remembers someone making it inside.